shama/base-element/README.md

 Button.prototype.render = function (label) {
   var self = this
-  return this.super(this.html('button', {
+  // The "label" data is coming down return this.super(this.html('button', {
     onclick: function (event) {
-      self.send('clicked', event.target)
+      // We send the "clicked" event up self.send('clicked', event.target)
     }
   }, label))